If you're the proud owner of a large, X-large or giant breed, there are a range of big dog health problems that you need to be aware of.

 Limiting exercise and stress in affected dogs can help reduce the risks associated with this condition, but it does vary in severity and can cause sudden death.

-This is a condition caused by the thyroid gland producing too little of the hormone thyroxin.
+This is a condition of the thyroid gland, where it produces too little of the hormone thyroxin.

 It's fairly common in some giant breed dogs and symptoms include unexplained weight gain, lethargy and skin conditions such as thinning hair, darkened skin, itching and so on.